 For some though, the sleepless night turns into two, then three, then a week.
 Those "days" become one, then two, then three or more.
 The butterflies don't go away, the mind doesn't shut down at night.
 The feelings of sadness or irritability become constant.
 Your friends and family start to ask you what's wrong.
 Your boss notices that you are having trouble getting your work done.
 You start losing contact with friends because you just can't get out of the house to those social activities you've been invited to.
 Your parter or spouse wonders when you'll smile again.

-When depression and anxiety begin to effect your job, your friendships, your ability to get those daily tasks done, your relationships with your family, your children, and your ability to be happy or see the good things in life is when you may need help to overcome the hold it has on you.
+When depression and anxiety begin to effect your job, your friendships, your ability to get those daily tasks done, your relationships with your family, your children, and your ability to be happy or see the good things in life, is when you may need help to overcome the hold it has on you.
 Sometimes depression and anxiety can be so overwhelming it feels like there is no end in sight, like there is no light at the end of the tunnel and finding happiness again is like searching for a needle in an extra large haystack.